 In 2017, Kate expanded the business to allow for commissioning custom artwork and prints on Be There in Five's Etsy site, which will soon be added to bethereinfive.com.
 She also started offering small business consulting, for other entrepreneurs who are in the same position she once was in, having to figure out how to quickly and cost effectively scale a handmade business.
-She specializes in branding, story telling, social media marketing, design, and small business operational process improvements and will be opening up consulting hours again in June 2018.
+She specializes in business naming, branding, story telling, social media marketing, design, and small business operational process improvements and will be opening up consulting hours again in late 2018/early 2019.
 Read more about consulting opportunities here.

 ABOUT THE BE THERE IN FIVE PODCAST

 As a person that often texts their friends "Be There in Five" when she just got in the shower, Kate Kennedy (entrepreneur, self-proclaimed millenni-old, and unofficial pop culture reporter) started a company that aimed to solve a major problem of likeminded people running out the door; wondering if they left their curling iron or straightener on.
 Concerned for the fire safety of her unpunctual peers, Kate founded her company Be There in Five, whose claim to fame is their proprietary 'remindoormats.'

 Now, 4 years and thousands of doormats later, the only thing left burning is Kate's desire to share her thoughts on pop culture, TV, celeb gossip, and the '90s zeitgeist, topics which she has become well-known for ranting about on Instagram.
 Join her while she podcasts her way through the lonely days of self-employment, chatting about things that she says, quote "are delightfully unimportant" on iTunes and her podcast site.